-A typical installation and connection routine for the LED300RC searchlight is as follows:
+A typical installation and connection routine for the FH300RC searchlight is as follows:

-Referring to wiring diagram C28179, a supply is fed to the junction box, which then provides a common feed to the motor gearbox, searchlight and joystick panel.

-The searchlight has been pre-wired with 3 meters of cable from the motor gearbox to junction box provided.
-The searchlight head is pre-wired along with the connecting cable to the motor gearbox.
+Referring to wiring diagram C28408 a supply is fed to the junction box, which then provides a common feed to the control gear, motor gearbox, searchlight, and joystick panel.
+The searchlight has been pre-wired with 3 meters of cable from the motor gearbox to the junction box provided.
+The searchlight heads are pre-wired along with the connecting cable to the motor gearbox.

-Cables required to be connected by the customer: -

-3 pair twisted 0.22mm 100ohm screened cable from the joystick panel to the junction box.
+Cables required to be connected by the customer: -2 pair twisted 0.22mm 100ohm screened cable from the joystick panel to the junction box.
+5 core 1.5mm cable from both control gear to the junction box.
 Supply cable to the junction box.